cs3157/recitations/recitation-9.md

 At this point, you're all quite familiar with C's quirks and kinks.
 Perhaps one of the most notable ones is the absence of a String datatype!

-Recall that Strings in C are just special cases of arrays.
+Recall that strings in C are just special cases of arrays.
 C strings are arrays of characters with a null terminating character at the end.

 ```c
 char buf[50]; //stack allocation